Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \subsubsection{Structure theorem for character zeroes}

-In the previous section we saw that for integral measures on finite $p$-groups there will be non-trivial characters with minimal valuation whenever the group is sufficiently large.
-We would like to apply this local statement to obtain information about the global structure of measures on pro-$p$ groups.
-As we saw above, the rings $R\llbracket G\rrbracket$ might be non-noetherian and thus the geometry of $\Spec R\llbracket G\rrbracket$ is hard to get a grip on.
+In the previous section we saw that for integral measures on finite abelian $p$-groups there will be non-trivial characters with minimal valuation whenever the group is sufficiently large.
+We would like to apply this local statement to obtain information about the global structure of $p$-adic measures on pro-$p$ abelian groups.
+As we saw above in Lemma \ref{lem:non-int}, the rings $R\llbracket G\rrbracket$ might be non-noetherian and thus the geometry of $\Spec R\llbracket G\rrbracket$ is hard to get a grip on.
 The key insight is that Proposition \ref{prop:discrete} however implies that the locus of characters with non-minimal valuation \emph{is} noetherian.
-This yields a surprisingly rigid structure on the Fourier transform of horizontal measures.
+This yields a surprisingly rigid structure on the Fourier transform of such $p$-adic measures.